Home/Meats/Guanciale

 How is guanciale different from pancetta?

-Guanciale is made from the cheek or jowl of the pig, while pancetta is made from the pork belly.
+While both are cured pork products, guanciale is made from the cheek or jowl, whereas pancetta is made from pork belly.

 Can guanciale be eaten raw?